Cspeisman/stager/README.md

 # Stager

-[GitHub pages] is a free service for compiling and serving static sites.
+[GitHub Pages](https://pages.github.com/) is a free service for compiling and serving static sites.

-This thing does exactly what github pages does except for _all_ your project's branches, not just `master` or `gh-pages`.
-So it's useful for staging changes.
+This thing does exactly what GitHub Pages does except for _all_ your project's branches, not just `master` or `gh-pages`.
+So it's useful for previewing speculative changes or work in progress.

-The downside is that you have to host this yourself and it only works on Heroku right now.
-Assuming the dyno doesn't see much traffic - a reasonable assumption for a staging server - it shouldn't cost you anything but right now it's a technical pain in the ass to set one up.
+The downside is that you have to host this yourself and it only works on [Heroku](heroku.com) right now.
+Assuming the dyno doesn't see much traffic - a reasonable assumption for a staging server - it shouldn't cost you anything.

+However, right now it's a technical pain in the ass to set one of these up.
 Godspeed.

 ### Preinstall - Jekyll